 Physicists study the interaction of matter and energy and how to apply that knowledge to solve scientific and technological problems.
 They investigate the universe to devise new theories that explain how time, matter and other concepts of the physical world came into existence.
 Physicists work in academic and research roles.
 The position involves office tasks, but many physicists also work in laboratories for private and public organizations.

-Most research-related physicist positions require at least a graduate degree, and some employers need candidates with a PhD, D. Study and measure components of the physical world, including subatomic particles and the wider universe Create theories and models to explain the behavior of physical phenomena Design and build instruments for making new observations to expand the field of knowledge Identify the applications and limits of theories and models using advanced computer programs Identify new ways to explain interactions between components of the universe Design and build new equipment to collect data, including telescopes, radars and satellites Development of software to analyze and interpret data Use knowledge gained from observation of the physical world to design and build improved materials, products and processes with applications in various industries, including manufacturing, transportation, medicine, scientific research, defense and technology.
-Acquire a postgraduate degree in physics.
-Participate in postdoctoral research projects and scholarships.
+Most research-related physicist positions require at least a graduate degree, and some employers need candidates with a PhD, D. Physicists are responsible for studying and measuring components of the physical world, including subatomic particles and the wider universe.
+They create theories and models to explain the behavior of physical phenomena, design and build instruments for making new observations to expand the field of knowledge, identify the applications and limits of theories and models using advanced computer programs, identify new ways to explain interactions between components of the universe, design and build new equipment to collect data, including telescopes, radars and satellites, develop software to analyze and interpret data, use knowledge gained from observation of the physical world to design and build improved materials, products and processes with applications in various industries, including manufacturing, transportation, medicine, scientific research, defense and technology.
+To become a physicist, you must acquire a postgraduate degree in physics.
+This can be done by participating in postdoctoral research projects and scholarships.